DIY way to dress up a plain door

 Use a tape measure and pencil to determine the size of the panels that you want on the door.
 Lightly mark the front of the door so that you know where the panels will be placed.
 Cut the pine moulding with a mitre saw or mitre box and backsaw.
 Lightly sand the cut edges to remove any roughness.
 Following your marked lines, use Pattex No More Nails adhesive to attach the pine trim to the door.
 Paint the trim to match the finish on the door.

 Attach the fabric panels

 Cut the burlap or hessian to fit neatly within the framed panel.
 Stick onto the door using Bostik or Alcolin spray adhesive.
-Leave overnight and then apply two coats of Plascon Woodcare clear varnish.
+Leave overnight and then apply two coats of clear varnish or acrylic sealer.
 The varnish seals the surface and makes it easier to clean the door.